Andrey Belozersky: Nucleic acids investigation

-In the early 30s, A. N. Belozersky was the first in the USSR who began a systematic study of nucleic acids.
+In the early 1930s, A. N. Belozersky was the first in the USSR to begin a systematic study of nucleic acids.
 At that time, two types of nucleic acids were known: thymonucleic (DNA) isolated from calf thymus and "yeast" (RNA) found in yeast and wheat seedlings.
-The first was called "animal", and the second was called "vegetable".
+The first was called "animal," and the second was called "vegetable."
 The first significant works performed by A. N. Belozersky relate to the issue of "animal" and "plant" nucleic acids.
-In 1934 articles of A. R. Kiesel and A. N. Belozersky appeared in the journal "Hoppe-Seyler's Zeitschrift fur physiologishe Chemie and then in 1935 in the "Scientific Notes of Moscow State University.
-In these articles the presence of thymonucleic acid in plant cells was shown.
-A. N. Belozersky was the first who isolated and identified thymine first from the seedlings of pea seeds and then from the seeds of other legumes.
-He isolated the DNA itself from the seeds of horse chestnut.
-Subsequently, the presence of RNA and DNA was confirmed in linden buds, onion bulbs, wheat germ.
+In 1934, articles by A. R. Kiesel and A. N. Belozersky appeared in the journal "Hoppe-Seyler's Zeitschrift für Physiologische Chemie" and then in 1935 in the "Scientific Notes of Moscow State University.
+In these articles, the presence of thymonucleic acid in plant cells was shown.
+A. N. Belozersky was the first to isolate and identify thymine, first from the seedlings of pea seeds and then from the seeds of other legumes.
+He isolated the DNA itself from horse chestnut seeds.
+Subsequently, the presence of RNA and DNA was confirmed in linden buds, onion bulbs, and wheat germ.
 The results obtained by Belozersky made it possible to reject the division of nucleic acids into "animal" and "plant" and to affirm the idea of the universal distribution of DNA in both plant and animal cells.